The best hikes in Orange County! From panoramic ocean views to wildflowers, cascading waterfalls, and where to see local wildlife along the way.

 This is my favorite place to enjoy nature and work on my photography.
 The Bolsa Chica Ecological Reserve is also one of the best places in Orange County for bird watchers.

-At the reserve, you’ll find hundreds of birds (over 200 species!), colorful wildflowers, and marshes all while the ocean breeze is blowing through your hair.
+At the reserve, you’ll find hundreds of birds (over 200 species!), colorful flowers, and marshes all while the ocean breeze is blowing through your hair.

 There is plenty of free parking at a few different access points.
 If you’re looking for a wheelchair-accessible route be sure to park in the Pacific Coast Highway parking lot.